Making a complaint

 How to make a complaint about other council services

 All other council services follow our corporate complaints procedure.

 If you have tried reporting the problem and it has not been resolved, you can complete our online form to make a complaint.
-Telling us about your issue will not have a negative affect on the service you receive.
+Telling us about your issue will not have a negative effect on the service you receive.
 We welcome any feedback that helps us improve and maintain high standards.

 How we deal with complaints

 We have processes to follow to make sure that every complaint is dealt with fairly and sorted out as quickly as possible.
-For most complaints there are different stages that we follow.
+For most complaints, there are different stages that we follow.